Understanding evolution

 Planten en schimmels

 We study how the interplay of interactions determines evolutionary processes.
-We integrate a combination of phylogenetic, ecological, genomic, morphological, and anatomical approaches and apply these to several target taxa, mainly in plants and fungi.
+We integrate phylogenetic, ecological, genomic, morphological, anatomical and AI approaches and apply these to extant and fossil, terrestrial and marine taxa across the 'Tree of Life'.
 Our research includes comparative, descriptive, and experimental tools, and implements both field and collection-based research.
-Our goal is to address fundamental questions on the evolution of biodiversity, leading to novel and powerful insights into our natural world.
+Our goal is to address fundamental questions on the evolution and patterns of biodiversity, leading to novel and powerful insights into our natural world.

 Group leader